amatiasq/javascript-style-guide/README.md

 ## <a name='modules'>Modules</a>

   - The module should start with a `!`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
-  - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
+  - The file should be named lowercase separated by underscore and match the name of the single export.
   - Add a method called noConflict() that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.

     ```javascript
-    // fancyInput/fancyInput.js
+    // fancy_input.js

     !function(global) {
       'use strict';